briansimiyuj/doctor-appointment-app/README.md

 Submit profile hook will be used to submit the profile data to the local storage.

   1. Retrieve the profile data and `isEditting` state from the `ProfileContext`
+  2. Retrieve `processFile` function from `UploadFile` hook
+  3. Call `processFile` function to upload the profile image, cover image and license certificate.
+The function will return a promise that resolves with the file properties.
   2. Create `submitProfile` function that will be called when the submit button is clicked
     a.
-Create a new object with the profile data
+Create a new object with the profile data and the file properties from the `processFile` function
     b.
 Save the object in the local storage with the key as the user's ID
     c.
 Return the profile data object
     d.
 Set `isEditting` to false